 Student grievance records, including but not limited to grievance, investigative records, hearing proceedings, decision rendered, student appeal, records of arbitration procedure, final decision and correspondence, will be retained for six years after the grievance is resolved, as dictated by the State Archives and Records Administration.
 At this time records will be destroyed.

-■ Sexual Assault
+■ Non-discrimination and Sexual Assault Prevention